Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus ignobilis (male and female)

-This species-group was revised by Brattström et al., in 2016.
-Of the 13 described species in this group, three are recorded at Semuliki: hyperanthus, uniformis and procora.
+Sciathis species group.
+This species group was revised by (Brattström et al.), in 2016.
+Of the 13 described species in this group, three are recorded at Semuliki: Bicyclus hyperanthus, uniformis and procora.

 -ink.jpeg)